Lit Protocol (LITKEY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lit Protocol Historical Price

-According to the latest data gathered on Lit Protocol live price page, the current price of Lit Protocol is 0.1171USD.
+According to the latest data gathered on Lit Protocol live price page, the current price of Lit Protocol is 0.1193USD.
 The circulating supply of Lit Protocol(LITKEY) is

 In the past 24 hours, Lit Protocol has shown a price movement of